No Motherland Without You: Significance

 "No Motherland Without You" was composed especially for Kim Jong Il and is considered his "signature song".
 The song enjoys popularity in North Korea, where it is frequently broadcast on the radio and from loudspeakers on the streets of Pyongyang.
 Whereas the "Song of General Kim Il Sung" was sung at the beginning of public gatherings, "No Motherland Without You" was often at the end.
 Since at least 1994 before the creation of the "Song of General Kim Jong Il" the song was played by the North Korean state television at the start of broadcasts each day.

 Lyrics

 The civil lyrics use the phrase 김정일동지 (Comrade Kim Jong-il) to refer to the son of Kim Il-sung.
 The military version of the song refers to the North Korean leader as 김정일장군 (General Kim Jong-il), as he was the Supreme Commander of the Korean People's Army since 1991.
-The lyrics used by the Workers' Party of Korea are as follows: